 Protecting the rights of refugees in Turkey by engaging with and building capacity of advocates in the region.

 RSN mobilizes financial and human resources to increase capacity of the legal field in Turkey to respond to growing refugee needs.
-Rather than providing direct services in Turkey, RSN builds capacity of actors who do, by funding unique local initiatives, creating fellowships, study visits, and professional exchange opportunities.
-RSN is working to introduce and implement organizational models from the US and around the world, such as law school clinics that partner with NGOs to offer free legal assistance to asylum-seekers, while also training a generation of new refugee lawyers.
-RSN strives to develop a more vibrant pro bono culture and community, linking commercial law firms and lawyers with NGOs.
-RSN also creates media for American audiences to understand the importance of Turkey in global migration as well as reports that can be used in advocacy in the US and in Turkey.
+In partnership with leading local NGO Refugee Rights Turkey, RSN supports the provision of direct legal services to refugees as well as training opportunities for lawyers.
+RSN administers a fellowship program for qualified Americans, and introducing organizational models from the US and around the world, such as pro bono partnerships that link the private bar with non-profit service providers.
+Channeling these experiences from the field, RSN raises awareness of American audiences to understand the importance of Turkey in global migration, and carries out research and advocacy with relevant US stakeholders to help create increased protection and opportunity for refugees in Turkey and around the world.

 Contact us at email@example.com